top of page

 +10 % Flat rate | for all new additions per home not in original scope of project.

-100 % Due when Plans are fully completed. - including revisions instructions from Client for Project changes.
-Ready for Building Permit Application submit.
+100 % Due when Plans are fully completed. - including revision instructions from Client for Project changes.
+Ready for Building Permit Application submission.

 Included in our - " Complete Architectural Package."